The Introvert Personality Type: Am I Just Shy?

 Some introverts wish they could be more outgoing.
 However, you don't necessarily need to be an extrovert to be this way.
 Like others, you may be able to learn to be more engaging and adapt better to various social situations.
 However, ensuring you care for your needs for self-care and alone time can still be valuable to avoid stress and burnout.

-Do introverts have unique advantages?
+Does introversion have unique types and advantages?

 At times, it can seem that introverts are not appreciated or understood like extroverts.
 However, many influential people in the world were or are introverts and impacted society, including but not limited to Albert Einstein, Abraham Lincoln, Meryl Streep, and Emma Watson.